- Education and Science»

-CONQUEST - 8: 'THE DANES ARE COMING!'
-Be Careful What You Wish...
-Help Costs
+CONQUEST - 8: 'THE DANES ARE ON THEIR WAY!'
+(Be Careful What You Wish...
+Help Costs)

 It was all very well asking the Danes for help against William, but they would not do so out of the goodness of their hearts.
 There had to be profit in risk